joinpursuit/Pursuit-Core-CSS-Intro-Lab/README.md

 > *Note*: Remember to `git add`, `git commit` and `git push` regularly

 ## Submission Guidelines
-  * When finished, commit and push your work.
+  * When finished, commit and push your wor   k.
   * Make a pull request on github.`
   * Submit the link to your pull request on Canvas.